ihonliu/ResXKeyCodeGenerator/README.md

 }
 ```

-### Inner Class Visibility (per file or globally)
+### Inner Key Class Visibility (per file or globally)

-By default inner classes are not generated, unless this setting is one of the following:
+By default inner key class are not generated, unless this setting is one of the following:

  * Public
  * Internal
- * Private
  * Protected
  * SameAsOuter